 What is an Absence Map?

-An absence map is a Power BI report, usually a single page but sometimes over several pages, that brings together all the absence information in a single page, and displays the information on a map.
+A pupil absence map is an analysis report that brings together all the absence information for a group of pupils, and displays that information on a map to allow staff to visit the pupil’s home address.
 There’s an example at the top of this page.
-Becuase absence map are often used ‘on the road’, it’s important that the map be useable on the smaller screen of an Apple or Android smartphone.
+Because absence maps are often used ‘on the road’, it’s important that the map be useable on the smaller screen of an Apple or Android smartphone.

-In the School Analytics Absence map (illustrated above) we’ve included slicers that allow you to display absences for a specific period of time chosen by the end user (today, last week, this term, autumn term).
-The absences are displayed for each pupil in a simple table, one line per absence with the reason for absence also displayed.
-Alongside thie table is a map, with dots representing absent pupils by postcode.
-Each dot is coloured to indicate the type of absence (for example, I for Illness pupils are represented in green, unauthorised absences are in red, family holidays in yellow).
-Initially, all types of absence are displayed, but a slicer also allows users to choose only certain types of absence, so you can choose to only show traveller absences, or family holiday (not agreed) absences.
+In the School Analytics absence map (illustrated above) we’ve included slicers that allow you to display absences for a specific period of time chosen by the end user (today, last week, this term, autumn term).
+The absences are displayed for each pupil in a simple table.
+Each dot represents an absent pupil, one line per absence.
+Authorised absences are represented in green, unauthorised absences are in red, family holidays in yellow.
+Initially, all types of absence are displayed, but a slicer also allows users to choose certain types of absence, so you can choose to only show traveller absences, or family holidays.

-Earlier in this article I mentioned that an Absence Report needs to be as easy to use on mobile devices as on a computer, so in School Analytics we’ve made full use of the mobile view to ensure that the Absence report is very easy to use and legible on any device.
+Earlier I mentioned that an Absence Report needs to be as easy to use on mobile devices as on a computer.
+In School Analytics we’ve made full use of the mobile view to ensure that the Absence report is very easy to use and legible on any device.